Mircea-MMXXI/azapy/predocs/RiskBased_intro.md

 _Fig 2. : Example of portfolio frontiers - expected rate of return vs. Sharpe ratio._

 It contain the same information as Fig 1.
-However, now in the x-axis is the expected rate of return while in the y-axis is the Sharpe ratio.
+However, now the x-axis is the expected rate of return while the y-axis is the Sharpe ratio.
-We have preserved all the symbols and the code of colors between the figs.
+We have preserved the color code and all the symbols from Fig.1.

-Fig 2. gives a better intuition of portfolio efficiency in terms of excess return per unit or risk.
+Fig 2. gives a better intuition of portfolio efficiency in terms of e3xpected excess return per unit or risk.